-Outside of work I enjoy spending time with my husband of 30 years, our grown children (when they’re in town) and two dogs.
+Outside of work I enjoy spending time with my husband of 40+ years, our children & grandkids, and our dog and grand-dog.
 Exercise and a healthy dose of humor every day help keep me sane.

 I’ve learned that life doesn’t need to be serious in order to be meaningful.
 Laughter is not only one of life’s most pleasurable activities; it is truly a stress reducer.

 1. Licensed psychologist in private practice.
 5/82 to present

 - Public speaking for various community group